cpetrella-sketch/CS513/assignments/assignment5/README.md

 specific to HTTP, potentially letting you use fewer lines of code, but they are less flexible (and the documentation is more difficult to understand).

-Our reference solution uses the `Request` type and associated functions from the `http` library for parsing and modifying HTTP requests, but uses the `Listen()`, `Accept()`, and `Dial()` functions from `net` (rather than the various server and client functions in `http`).
-This reference implementation is approximately 130 lines.
+One approach is to use the `Request` type and associated functions from the `http` library for parsing and modifying HTTP requests, and use the `Listen()`, `Accept()`, and `Dial()` functions from `net` (rather than the various server and client functions in `http`).
+This implementation is approximately 130 lines.
 How you ultimately decide to combine the `net` and `http` libraries to implement your proxy is up to you.
 Your grade will not be affected by implementation choices that do not affect the behavior of your proxy.
+If you reference code found on the Internet, you must reference it in the comments.

-Your proxy should compile without errors on the course VM using the provided `Makefile`.
+Your proxy should compile without errors using the provided `Makefile`.
 Compilation should produce a binary called `http_proxy` that takes as its first argument a port to listen from.
 Don't use a hard-coded port number.